gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * '-Xlinker' is no longer automatically added to linker args for GCC or Clang.
 If you want to pass an argument directly to 'ld' you need to add this escape yourself.

+### Change to treatment of poms with packaging 'pom'

+If you have a dependency who's pom has packaging of 'pom', Gradle now expects that there will always be an associated jar artifact and will fail to resolve if there is not.
+In particular, this means that you can not have a dependency with a pom that only declares further dependencies and has no artifacts itself.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.